syntasso/kratix-docs/docs/main/05-reference/05-resource-requests/04-status.md

+---
+title: Resource Request Status
+sidebar_label: Status
+description: Documentation on how to expose information from the Pipeline to the Platform user through the Resource Request Status field
+---

 # Status
 As part of your pipeline you can optionally send information about the resource request back to the resource requester by writing information to `/metadata/status.yaml`.